sudo-self/btc.JesseJesse.com/README.md

 # JavaScript Client-Side Bitcoin Wallet Generator

-### Now Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.
-The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being loaded.
+## Bitcoin addresses and their corresponding private key can be conveniently generated in a web browser.
+You can load the JavaScript locally and trust that the JavaScript did not change after being loaded.

 ### ![bit jesse](https://github.com/sudo-self/bit.JesseJesse.com/assets/119916323/3abe4b94-f21b-4493-9cce-ac01c91bd5f1)

 ### END USER NOTES:

- 1) For Bulk Wallet I recommended using Google Chrome, it's the fastest.
+ 1. For Bulk Wallet I recommended using Google Chrome, it's the fastest.

- 2) Requires IE9+, Firefox, Chrome or sufficient JavaScript support.
+ 2. Requires IE9+, Firefox, Chrome or sufficient JavaScript support.

- 3) Mobile Safari only works with iPhone4 or newer devices.
+ 3. Mobile Safari only works with iPhone4 or newer devices.
     Older devices timeout while executing JavaScript.

- 4) DO NOT use Opera Mini it renders JavaScript output server side, therefore they might record the private key you generated.
+ 4. DO NOT use Opera Mini it renders JavaScript output server side, therefore they might record the private key you generated.

- 5) BIP38 most likely will not work on mobile devices due to hardware limitations.
+ 5.

 Notice of Copyrights and Licenses: